By Anna Scandella

 It turns out it's pretty good for solving business problems too.
 This is why Harvard Business Review, MIT and IBM encourage leaders to take Design Thinking seriously.

-Imagine your the CMO for a retail chain, and you noticed your shopping cart conversion rate is lower for mobile customers.
+Imagine you're the CMO for a retail chain, and you noticed your shopping cart conversion rate is lower for mobile customers.
 These customers add things to their basket, but few complete the transaction.

 Using design thinking, you'd take the following steps to explore and resolve the problem.